Disaster recovery in the Kubernetes cluster.

 mv /tmp/k8s-restore/manifests/* /etc/kubernetes/manifests/

-Start the service kubelet
+Start the service kubelet and docker.

 systemctl start docker